“What is Medium?”

-They can also leave their suggestions or thoughts as private notes.
+They can also leave their or thoughts as private notes.

-Clicking the publish button will open a menu where you can select up to five relevant tags to your story.
+Clicking ‘Ready to publish’ button will open a window where you can select up to five relevant tags to your story.
 Medium recommends tags by default but you can also create your own new tags.

 Now you can hit the publish button to show your story to the world.

 Want to publish your story in the evening while you’re watching a movie with friends?

 Just click on publish and you’ll see scheduling option there.
 See here:

 And select the date and time when you want to publish your story.